MHDN55/Flutter-clean-arch-feature/README.md

 1. **Create Feature Folders**: Automatically generates the folder structure for a new feature following Clean Architecture principles.
 2. **Create Use Case**: Quickly create a use case within an existing feature.
-3. **Create Domain Repository**: Easily add a repository file within the domain layer of a specified feature.

 ## Commands